Siddharth-Singhs/Summer2019/README.md

 ## Goals
 To utlise the summer vaccation to do productive work.
--Improve the Datastructure and Algorithm.
+-Improve the Datastructure and Algorithm.</br>
--Work on Computer Vision.
+-Work on Computer Vision.</br>
--Complete the daily ojective.
+-Complete the daily ojective.</br>

 More task will added as soon as possile.